Duck Hunting on City Owned Islands

 Paddle In/Paddle Out

 The City has 6 paddle in/paddle out sites (fees are applicable).
 Canoes and kayaks must be beached or placed at the campsite.
-Reservations for these sites can be made by contacting St. Lawrence Park Campground at 613-345-1341.
+Reservations for these sites can be made during the camping season by contacting St. Lawrence Park Campground at 613-345-1341.

 The City of Brockville provides 2 boat launching ramps, one located at the foot of Henry Street and the other is located at the foot of Home Street.